BenjaminAbt/SustainableCode/csharp/csharp10-string-interpolation/readme.md

 - 🔋 Both have the same allocation stats
 - 🚀 The new `string.Create` interpolation feature is ~30% faster!
+- The performance of .NET 7 and .NET 8 has not changed significantly.

 ## Remarks